OctoPrint/OctoPrint-FirmwareUpdater/doc/marlinbft.md

-# Flashing an LPC176x or STM32 board using Marlin's Binary File Transfer
+# Flashing an LPC176x or STM32 board using Binary File Transfer

 Binary File ransfer is an alternative method to transfer the `firmware.bin` file to a printer that can be flashed from the SD card.